fvaleri/strimzi-debugging/sessions/004/README.md

 The MySQL connector writes change events that occur in a table to a Kafka topic named like `serverName.databaseName.tableName`.
 We created 3 changes (insert-update-insert), so we have 3 records in that topic.
-It's interesting to look at some record properties: `op` is the change type (c=create, r=read for snapshot only, u=update, d=delete), `gtid` is the global transaction identifiers tha is unique in a MySQL cluster, `payload.source.ts_ms` is the timestamp when the change was applied, `payload.ts_ms` is the timestamp when Debezium processed that event (the notification lag is the difference with the source ts).
+It's interesting to look at some record properties: `op` is the change type (c=create, r=read for snapshot only, u=update, d=delete), `gtid` is the global transaction identifier that is unique in a MySQL cluster, `payload.source.ts_ms` is the timestamp when the change was applied, `payload.ts_ms` is the timestamp when Debezium processed that event.
+The notification lag is the difference with the source timestamp.

 ```sh
 $ kube-rkc kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \